Tū Manawa – Active Aotearoa

 If you’re applying for the Fast Fund, your request must be $10,000 or less.
 If you’re applying for the Large Fund, your request must be between $10,000 and $30,000.

-Applications will be accepted between 7 October – 1 November 2024.
+Applications will be accepted from October 2025.
 As detailed below, we want to learn about your project and the aspirations of your group.
 If there’s overlap with the priorities of Tū Manawa, we’ll start the online application with you.
 (See “How does my group apply?” below.)
 Sing out to our staff when the fund is open to schedule a consult (kanohi ki te kanohi, or by phone or zoom).
 In the meantime, listen to the young people you’re working with, understand what kind of project they’d like, and then begin listing the things you’d need to pay for to achieve this project.

 We’re keen to support as many groups as possible to access this fund.
 Therefore, your group can apply only twice in a 12-month period.
 The second application can only be submitted once you have begun delivering your first project and you have invited us to visit your project in action.